koseburak/resource-utilization-monitor/README.md

 Create a new IAM [User] and add it to the newly created as "ecs-admin" [User Group] above to manage the ECS Fargate Cluster.

-Get the Access and Secret Keys generated for this user to access AWS using Terraform and manage the ECS Cluster.

 ![AWS - ECS - Administrator User](assets/ecs-admin-user.png)

+Note:
+> Get the Access and Secret Keys generated for this user to access AWS using Terraform and manage the ECS Cluster.
+Please don't forget to set the keys in the "iac/terraform-ecs/terraform.tfvars/" file.

 <br/>

 ### 2.2.
 Create ECR Private Registry